AL07

 - Test battery capacity: Perform a load test with an appropriate tester.
 Replace the SDMO starter battery if it fails to maintain voltage under load.

-- Check battery charger: Verify AC supply to the SDMO battery charger module.
-If AC is present but output is low or zero, replace the charger.
-Inspect DC output fuse if fitted.
+- Check battery charger: Verify the AC supply to the SDMO battery charger module.
+If AC is present but the output is low or zero, replace the charger.
+Inspect the DC output fuse if fitted.

 - Reset alarm: After correcting the issue, clear AL07 and confirm that the controller shows normal battery voltage.